opticore/netbox-nornir/README.md

 ## Overview

-The Netbox Celery plugin is a Netbox plugin to provide support for celery.
-This plugin can be used base for any automation tasks.
+The Netbox Nornir plugin is a shim layer for OpticoreIT netbox plugins.
+OpticoreIT use this plugin as a base for network automation solutions.

+Main functions:

+  1) Nornir inventory for Netbox ORM
+  2) Generic credentials integrations
+  3) Generic data collection from different device types

 ## Installation